 More Info: mthoodrr.com

 There are plenty of non-event things to do in Portland for Christmas as well.
 Most of them outside or dining related.
-There is usually a Blazers game near Christmas, and free things to do like browsing holiday markets, walking and window shopping downtown, seeing Christmas lights downtown or on Peacock Lane, or going on a winter hike.
+There is usually a Blazers game near Christmas, and free things to do like browsing holiday markets, walking and window shopping downtown, seeing Christmas lights downtown or on Peacock Lane.
+For 2020, we had to be more creative at finding Christmas lights.
+So anything available in 2021 just felt like a big deal!
+Here’s to 2022!
 Snowshoeing or visiting Timberline lodge is also another festive thing if you’re looking to have a snowy Christmas.

 Portland Christmas Weather

 Note: If you want to know about the weather you can visit a weather website.
 But one of the most frequent texts I get from friends about to visit Portland is about the weather.
 So that’s why I include this weather section.
 It’s how to interpret Portland weather forecasts by a local. :)

 There’s usually about a 10% chance of having snow on Christmas, according to the National Weather Service.
 So will we have a white Christmas in 2022?
 Only time will tell!